To schedule a free consultation with Justus, contact us today at 206-603-0053 or use our online portal to book it yourself!

 I graduated from Seattle University with degrees in Humanities and Religious Studies.
 I went on to get my master’s in counseling psychology at The Seattle School, after which I worked as a therapist and case manager at Seattle Counseling Service, the nation’s oldest LGBTQ-focused counseling agency.
 My work also included coordination for SCS’s Needle and Sex Education Outreach Network, a HIV-prevention and harm reduction program.
 In my practice, I also have worked with people in non-monogamous relationships, sex workers, and intersex people.

-$125-140 per hourly session, payable via credit, debit, FSA, or HSA account, or to be discussed in our initial consult.
-I am currently unable to bill insurance.
 I encourage clients with the means to do so to pay full fee so that others may access treatment and support.